Vercel-Muenster/timeline-ms/README.md

 # radar

-> The TechLabs Berlin semester radar shows all the important semester information at a glance
+> The TechLabs Münster semester radar shows all the important semester information at a glance

 ## Build Setup